 Picture frames, dental crowns for teeth, astronaut helmets, cell phones, and jewelry.
 What do all of these items have in common?
 They all use gold in some shape or form.
-Gold is one of many precious metals that is obtained through the mining of ore.
+Gold is one of many precious metals that are obtained through the mining of ore.
 Ore is a rock that contains many minerals.
 Those minerals have important elements, such as metals.
-Along gold, nickel, copper, platinum, and palladium are some of the more commonly known metals obtained through ore mining.
+Gold, nickel, copper, platinum, and palladium are some of the more commonly known metals obtained through ore mining.
 The process of separating the metal from the minerals in the ore is called extractive metallurgy.

 How Does the Process Start?

 Before any work is done, it is necessary to determine if the worth of the precious metal contained in the rock will outweigh the costs of mining and extracting that metal.
 The rock is typically given a grade, andwill help determine if the rock is worth mining.
 The metal ores found through mining are typically not found in high concentrations in the Earth’s crust.
 If it is determined that the rock is worth mining, once enough rock has been removed, it is crushed so that the ore can be separated from the waste rock.